Why was the Residency Match implemented?

-Before you do, please consider the following:
+Before you apply, please consider the following:

-- Cross-border hiring of residents is not impossible but it is complicated, time-consuming and the resident applicant will be responsible for the legal costs of obtaining a visa or work permit.
+- Cross-border hiring of residents is not impossible, but it is complicated, time-consuming and the resident applicant will be responsible for the legal costs of obtaining a visa or work permit.
 Even then, the visa/work permit may still be denied by the host country.

 - There likely will be time delays given visa/work permit applications, which impact the residency start dates (and end dates) and may interfere in successfully meeting residency requirements.

 - These facts may discourage residency hosts from accepting your application.

 You will NOT be refunded for residency applications NO exceptions.
 These include the following situations, but are not limited to: